Quickstart (API)

 [38]:

-seqname source feature start end score strand frame attribute gene_name
+seqname source type start end score strand frame attributes feature_name

 We can perform some statistics analysis on it.
 For example, count the distribution of interaction count, etc…